johnwargo/make-readme/README.md

 	make-readme

 That's it, it's that simple.

+The module uses the current folder name as the title for the readme.md file it creates.

 * * *
 By [John M. Wargo](http://www.johnwargo.com) - if you like and/or use this module, why not pick up [one of my books](http://www.johnwargobooks.com)?